weird1337/Stanley/README.md

 # Plz ♥️
 It would help me a lot if you give a star ⭐ to this repository.<br>
-One star from you = more desire to continue updating stellar
+One star from you = more desire to continue updating Stanley

 # Stanley Info
 - [x] Open Source